-COMMISSION ACTIVITY IN 2006
+COMMISSION ACTIVITY IN 2007

-At the close of 2006, there were 517 judicial positions subject to the Commission's jurisdiction.
+At the close of 2007, there were 522 judicial positions subject to the Commission's jurisdiction.

 Justices of the Supreme Court 7

 Judges of the Court of Appeals 12

-District Court Judges 163
+District Court Judges 164

-District Magistrate Judges 78
+District Magistrate Judges 79

-Municipal Judges 257
+Municipal Judges 260

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
 The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
 Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
 Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
-2006 Kan.
+2007 Kan.
 Ct.
 R. Annot.
-593. No attempt has been made in this report to enumerate those individuals.
+645. No attempt has been made in this report to enumerate those individuals.

-In 2006, the Commission received 368 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
-Of those individuals, 332 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-Of that number, 120 responded by filing a complaint.
-An additional 101 complaints were received for a total of 221 complaints received in 2006.
-Of those complaints, 38 were eventually docketed.
+In 2007, the Commission received 363 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
+Of those individuals, 325 were provided copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+A complaint form is also available on the Commission's web site. www.kscourts.org A total of 174 complaints were received in 2007.
+Of those complaints, 29 were eventually docketed.
 For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 10 and 11.
 See Figure 1 for a five-year summary.